Skip to content

 Discover the advantages of investing in variable compensation

-Check out the most common types of variable compensation
+The most common types of variable compensation

-The bonus is an additional amount granted to the employee as recognition for achieving goals, whether individual or collective.
-This bonus can be based on multiples of salary and calculated according to the performance achieved.
-Furthermore, bonuses can be distributed annually, semi-annually, quarterly, or even monthly, depending on the company's compensation policies.
+The bonus is an additional amount granted to the employee in recognition of meeting goals, whether individual or collective.
+This bonus may be based on multiples of the salary and calculated according to the performance achieved.

 Commission

-Sales commission is one of the most common forms of variable compensation in the market.
-It functions as a bonus for salespeople, incentivizing them to continuously increase sales volume.
-In this case, the employee receives an amount proportional to the total sales made in a specific period, usually monthly.
-In many businesses, a minimum sales amount must be reached to receive commission.
+In this case, the employee receives an amount proportional to the total sales made in a given period, usually monthly.
+In many businesses, a minimum sales value must be reached to receive the commission.

 Profit Sharing (PLR)